Invite friends and family to read the obituary and add memories.

 After his service, Gary spent over 20 years at Murphy Oil.
 He was a master at his trade, but he might have been even better at being the shop’s resident prankster.
 He was a straight talker, but usually, he was just trying to get a laugh out of you.
 You always knew where you stood with Gary, mostly because he wasn’t afraid to tell you.

 Gary and Lisa met at the Duluth Rowing Club, a fitting start for a man who loved the water.
 They married in 1987 and were together for more than 40 years, building a life centered around their family.
-He was a proud and vocal father to Eric (Jenna Black) and Katie (Tim), and he absolutely doted on his granddaughter, Sophie.
+He was a proud father to Eric and Katie, and he absolutely doted on his granddaughter, Sophie.

 If there was an opportunity for an adventure, Gary was the first one ready to go.
 Whether it was by car or by airplane, he’d always say, “My bags are packed.”
-Those family trips were the highlights of his life.
-When he wasn’t traveling or racing, Gary was usually talking shop about antique cars.
-He had a deep appreciation for classic cars and loved anything with a vintage engine.
+Those family trips were among the many highlights of his life.

 Most of all, family was the love of his life.